Power electronics engineers use MATLAB® and Simulink® to develop digital control systems for motors, power converters, and battery systems.

 In Simulink, you can perform closed-loop simulations under normal and abnormal operating conditions to design current and speed controllers.
 Design fault detection and protection logic for model startup, shutdown, and error modes and design derating and protection logic to ensure safe motor operation.

-- Field-Oriented Control with Simulink, Part 3: Automatic Tuning of Field-Oriented Controllers for an Induction Motor (5:25)
+- Field-Oriented Control of Induction Motors with Simulink, Part 3: Automatic Tuning of Field-Oriented Controllers for an Induction Motor (5:25)

 - Faster and More Accurate Control of Switched Reluctance Electric Motors Using Zynq SoC (24:20)